Guide to Database Continuous Integration

 Another key DevOps tenet is to “amplify feedback.”
 Continuous integration solutions focus on providing visibility and feedback readily and immediately.
 As such, a database continuous integration solution should have an accessible web interface.
 This interface should allow all stakeholders to quickly understand the status of every database.
 Furthermore, it’s important for the solution to integrate with ticketing systems such as JIRA and TFS, and to support parallel development strategies commonly found across enterprise development teams.

-DB deployment automation tools like Datical provide a web interface and have labelling systems that integrate with ticketing solutions to provide necessary visibility and feedback to appropriate stakeholders.
+DB deployment automation tools like Datical provide a web interface and have labeling systems that integrate with ticketing solutions to provide necessary visibility and feedback to appropriate stakeholders.
 With Datical, all DB code changes can be traced back to source code control.
 This quickly links the changes to the business value that they are meant to deliver.

 Continuous Integration and Database Deployment Automation Tools